 - to teach strategies to decrease or prevent symptoms of co-morbid mental health problems, such as anxiety disorders and depression

-Dr. Roche is an approved behavioural consultant with Autism Community Training.
+Dr. Roche is an approved behavioural interventionist and consultant with Autism Community Training.
 He provides behavioural therapy, consultation diagnosis for autism, Asperger's and related disorders.
+Dr. Roche also provides autism testing and assessments for those seeking to qualify for provincial autism funding or appropriate support services in the schools.

 Military and Service Member Families